jsr-core/unknownutil/README.md

 //});
 ```

-If you need an union type or an intersection type, use `isUnionOf` and
+If you need an union type or an intersection type, use `is.UnionOf` and
-`isIntersectionOf` like:
+`is.IntersectionOf` like:

 ```typescript
 import { is } from "@core/unknownutil";